tadachi/hydra-chat/README.md

 * Join multiple channels
 * Colored messages based on channel
+* Support on the most recent IE(Edge)/Firefox/Chrome browsers
 * Fast and lightweight
 * Has desktop and mobile resolutions
 * Fast channel switching (use UpArrow and DownArrow)